 One example of a time-saving feature that everyone can benefit from is the Promote My Content feature.
 CanIRank actually crawls the web for you, looking for high value link building opportunities.
 We all want to pass link juice onto our sites, but we don’t want to spam irrelevant blogs and forums.
 For those of you that don’t know, this is an absolute waste of time at best, and at worst, Google will shake their head at you if they ever find out.

 MG: Lastly, what advice would you give to a new business just getting started with their SEO?

 AH: My advice to new businesses getting started with SEO would be KISS.
 Keep It Simple Stupid!
 Don’t delve right into the technical complications.
 Work on building a strong content foundation.
 As you become more familiar with the basics, the advanced aspects become easier.
 Getting your on page SEO in order first is something you can work through at your own pace using CanIRank.
 By having your page optimized for Google search, any quality links you acquire in the future will amplify in value.

 A huge thanks once again to Alan for chatting with us.
-I hope you’ll agree it’s been a great insight into some of the steps agencies use for keeping clients happy.
+I hope you’ll agree it’s been a great insight into some of the steps digital agencies use for keeping clients happy.
 You can get more tips and tricks from Alan on his Facebook page.